Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

 Now, let us consider the problems \ref{CProb} and \ref{OptCProb}.
-The $6$-th and $7$-th complexity bounds straightforwardly follow from the inequalities \eqref{hadamard_sparse_eq} and \eqref{hadamrd_norm_eq} on $\Delta$ and Corollary \ref{fast_counting_fixed_k_cor}.
+The $6$-th and $7$-th complexity bounds straightforwardly follow from the bounds \eqref{hadamrd_norm_eq}, \eqref{hadamard_sparse_eq} respectively and Corollary \ref{fast_counting_fixed_k_cor}.
 To satisfy its prerequisites, $\PC$ needs to be bounded.
-If $\PC$ is unbounded, then we can check that $|\PC \cap \ZZ^n| = 0$, using the algorithm for the problem \ref{FProb}.
+If $\PC$ is unbounded, then we can check that $\abs{\PC \cap \ZZ^n} = 0$, using the algorithm for the problem \ref{FProb}.
 As it was already mentioned, its complexity can be estimated by $O\bigl(\|A\|_{\max}\bigr)^{2k} \cdot k^{k}$, which has no effect on the desired bound.
-In the opposite case, we have $|\PC \cap \ZZ^n| = +\infty$.
+In the opposite case, we have $\abs{\PC \cap \ZZ^n} = +\infty$.
 So, we can assume that $\PC$ is bounded, and the result is true.
 Note additionally that, if $\PC \cap \ZZ^n \not= \emptyset$, then we can use the same algorithm for the problem \ref{FProb} to find some $x \in \PC \cap \ZZ^n$.
+Finally, using the same reasoning, the complexity bounds for the problem \ref{OptCProb} just follows from Corollary \ref{fast_counting_fixed_k_cor} and its Remark \ref{extended_fixed_k_complexity_rm}. \end{proof}